 The best way to lower insurance costs is with your fitness journey.
 This article talks about five ways to use your fitness journey to reduce your insurance costs.
 It’s no secret that the cost of living is high.
-And with so many things to spend money on, it’s hard to figure out where exactly you should start cutting back.
+And with so many things to spend money on, it’s hard to figure out where you should start cutting back.

 But one place you might not have considered is your insurance premiums!
-However, with some proactive steps and a few changes in lifestyle habits, it’s possible to lower your insurance rates by as much as 40% or more!
+However, with some proactive steps and a few changes in lifestyle habits, it’s possible to lower your insurance rates by 40% or more!
 A fitness journey causes you to engage in behaviors that reduce your level of risk and insurance premium costs.

 Insurance is about risk aversion.

 The goal of insurance is to minimize risk for the insurer and insurance company.
 Thus, people who engage in risky behaviors can expect to pay more for insurance.
 Insurance companies do an excellent job of identifying all the direct and indirect ways behaviors can create a loss of health, life, and property.

 Insurance companies do not disclose their formulas for assessing risk to prevent applicants from manipulating the system.
 As a result, a simple, innocent response on an application can cause you to pay a higher insurance premium.

 Insurance companies ask you questions, but they also rely on databanks to check your history for indicators of credit, criminal, driving, health, and claims that help them assess your level of risk.
 In addition, some insurance companies ask you to release records and complete a physical examination.

 Pre-Policy Medical Examination